insooth/insooth.github.io/alternative-to-select-many-bitmask.md

 auto r = query(GET_BITMASK_ALICE | GET_BITMASK_BOB);
 ```

-Presented above approach is hard to extend and easy to break, moreover it relies on naming conventions that compiler simply does not take into account.
+Presented above interface design is hard to extend and easy to break.
+Moreover it relies on naming conventions that compiler simply does not take into account.
 Our interface is broken by design.
 Let's try to fix it.

 ## Classify